Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/KroneckerProduct/skeletal.rst

 	...
 	"""

-We will go over the docustring entry a little more quickly than we did in describing ``Undefined``.
+We will go over the docstring entry a little more quickly than we did in describing ``Undefined``.
 Consult :ref:`First Skeletal version` for a more detailed description of what goes in the docstring.
 Here we will cover aspects that were not covered there.